Master in Systemic Clinical and Health Psychology

 Learning Objectives and Intended Skills

-Showing thorough knowledge regarding the theoretical foundations of the systemic model;
+To reveal in-depth knowledge about the theoretical foundations of the systemic model;

-Identifying/applying the main models of systemic thinking and intervention;
+Identify/apply the main models of understanding and systemic intervention;

-Knowing/applying principles and concepts of ecosystemic psychopathology to clinical problems and situations;
+Know/apply principles and concepts of ecosystem psychopathology to clinical problems and situations;

-Knowing how to make a systemic assessment in accordance with the original request, while respecting the systemic complexity;
+Know how to make a systemic assessment congruent with the request, respecting systemic complexity;

-Working in a team, while making use of systemic skills;
+Work in a team, in a collaborative and coordinated way, making use of systemic skills;

-Building professional identities as clinical and health systemic psychologists;
+Build a professional identity as a clinical and health systemic psychologist;

-Identifying research problems and objectives, and acquiring skills to develop research projects;
+Identify research problems and objectives and acquire skills to develop research projects;

 Course Coordinator(s)